-Lyte has been working with Eventbrite, ticketmaster and other promoters to control their secondary market.
-Our goal isn't to replace or compete with our partners, yet how can we extend our product cycle and engage with greater audiences, not just being a one-off service?
+Lyte has been working with primary ticketing companies like Eventbrite, ticketmaster to take control of their secondary market.
+Our goal isn't to replace or compete with our partners, yet how can we engage with greater audiences, not just being a one-off, third-party service?

 After rounds of in-depth interviews, we discovered the biggest problem also the opportunity throughout the primary ticketing process — the Onsale waiting room.

 The 10 minutes waiting room pushes fans to hit the maximum amount of tickets and scalpers to run bots capturing as many tickets as possible.
 This leads to a great number of tickets going to the secondary market with unreasonable prices that resulting in the empty seats on the day of the event.

 From Passively Battling with Scalping to Proactively Prioritizing Fans

 [fig 3] Before: Official ticket exchange that opens after tickets sell out

 - Prices need to undercut the secondary market

 - Relying on event partners’ referral to drive supply